The following Maui restaurants are no longer open

 Wokstar was open for breakfast, lunch, and dinner, seven days a week.
 Say Aloha to the owners, Mark Musante and Sarah Gray.
 If you are looking for an inexpensive place for very good Asian food in Kihei, this was it.

 Yaziz was a food truck that was usually parked in a small parking lot with other food trucks, at 741 Wainee Street, across the street from the Maria Lanakila Church, in Lahaina.
 Phone 808-268-3229.
 It CLOSED in 2018.

 Yaziz served delicious Greek food.
-The menu as short, with just beef-lamb or chicken in pitas, hummus and/or salad pitas, and some daily specials that may include shrimp, steak, or falafel.
+The menu is short, with just beef, lamb, or chicken in pitas, hummus and/or salad pitas, and some daily specials that may include shrimp, steak, or falafel.
 They were only open for lunch, and only on Tuesday through Friday (closed Saturday through Monday).
-There are only a couple seats at a small metal picnic table in front of the truck, so most of the business is carry-out.
-Parking is very limited, so many people call ahead to order so that they can just run up to the truck quickly to pick up their food.
+There are only a couple of seats at a small metal picnic table in front of the truck, so most of the business is carry-out.
+Parking is very limited, so many people call ahead to order so that they can just run-up to the truck quickly to pick up their food.
 If you do need to park, and there is no space in the lot with the food truck or on the adjacent street, the least expensive nearby place to park is off of Wainee Street, south of Dickenson, behind the Dickenson Square building.
 But it’s worth putting up with the seating and parking problems, to get food that is this good, in generous portions, at lower prices than you would have to spend in a sit-down restaurant here in Lahaina.